reinhart1010/shift/note/data-models.md

 >
 > Meanwhile, an Interface adopted by A and B means that both class contain these similar things, and a variable or a property accepting the interface means that it will treat A and B as common through the same agreed set of shared properties and actions.
 That means that any methods calling the variable cannot call A or B-specific actions which are not covered by the interface, unless through type-checking and casting mechanisms.

-Interface is an advanced topic commonly not covered in databases, since every table or entity in the database contain these common [actions](#actions) and even [traits](#properties):
+Interface is an advanced topic commonly not covered in databases, as every table or entity set in the database virtually contain these same common [actions](#actions) and even [traits](#properties):

 + **A metadata that indicates the time when the data object was created or modified.** Many ORM libraries and frameworks often add these metadata properties, like `created_at` and `updated_at` in [GORM](https://gorm.io) and [Laravel](https://laravel.com).
 + A way to **create and insert** a new group of data into the model.
 Yep, I mean things like SQL's `INSERT` command.